GSA’s OneGov Deals Headed Toward Long-Term, Scalable Programs

 Speaking at the OpenText Government Summit in Washington, Lynch said the first year of OneGov has already produced innovative public-private partnerships and that GSA is now working with industry partners to shape the program’s next phase.

-Over the next six to nine months, he said, agencies and vendors should expect to “see a lot more announcements around … how those blended deal have matured from year one – a really productive starting point – into longer term, scalable programs and engagements.”
+Over the next six to nine months, he said, agencies and vendors should expect to “see a lot more announcements around … how those blended deals have matured from year one – a really productive starting point – into longer term, scalable programs and engagements.”

 Some OneGov deals included significant discounts – such as Anthropic and OpenAI’s agreements with GSA to provide an agency with use of their artificial intelligence models for $1 during the OneGov contract.